The Facts and Figures Behind the Cleveland Clinic OMNIMAX® Theater

 Six-foot take-up reels hold more than 50,000 feet of film, a maximum of 150 minutes, weighing 590 pounds.

 OMNIMAX®/IMAX films use special 70mm film, the largest available.
-OMNIMAX®/IMAX film size is three times larger than the 35mm film used in standard movie theaters and films.
+OMNIMAX®/IMAX film frame size is three times larger than the 70mm film used in standard movie theaters and ten times larger than 35mm film frame.

 The sheer size of an OMNIMAX® film frame, combined with the unique projection technology, is the key to the extra sharpness and clarity of OMNIMAX® images.